nextlevelshit/navisaction/README.md

-# Project Setup and Maintenance Guide
+# Navisaction PEERHOF 2023 ⛰️

 This guide provides comprehensive instructions for setting up and maintaining a multi-container platform using Docker in a production environment.
 It covers various tasks such as inspecting running containers, reverting to an earlier Git